System on Module Information

 If the customer does not have the ability to design the Custom Carrier board in-house, EMAC’s Custom to Order Service (COS) can economically produce a Custom Carrier for you.
 By utilizing a library of standard I/O modules EMAC can typically deliver Carrier prototypes in 1 to 2 months after starting the project and meet production delivery needs in the future.
 Whereas a custom Single-board-computer can take longer to design and test.
 EMAC offers Off-The-Shelf Carrier boards for SoM evaluation and early software development.
 These carrier boards generally offer more IO than a custom carrier board so they can be used in prototypes and proof of concept testing, as well as software design and development.
 This approach provides the ability to have a marketable semi-custom product in as little as 6 weeks.
 By already starting custom software development work on generic off-the-shelf hardware, which includes the same processor core, it can be possible to have your software ready or almost ready before the custom carrier prototypes are built.

 There are two families of SoMs.
-The microcontroller SoM family offers very inexpensive, low-power and small-size solutions for Data Accusation and Control, Internet Appliances, Web applications, and IoT solutions.
-Then x86 SoM family offers PC compatibility with embedded features such as Flash Disk and High-end video outputs.
-An advantage of the SoM design approach is that within each formfactor of SoM modules there are typically several processor choices.
+The microcontroller SoM family “MCU SoM Family”, while powered by lower operating core ARM or RISC CPUs; these SoMs offer very inexpensive, low-power and small-size solutions for Remote Data Accusation and Control, Internet Appliances, Web applications, and IoT solutions.
+Then there is Microprocessor SoM Family “MPU SoM Family”, these are Higher ARM or x86 SoM processors; Making PC compatible systems with embedded features such as Flash Disk and High-end video outputs.
+An advantage of the SoM design approach is that within each form factor of SoM modules, there are typically several processor choices.
 This allows the user to select a higher-end processor for initial deployment and move later to a low-end processor with similar features for a reduced cost as product or market demand.
 This also helps provide one solution as a scalable product, offering a range of features on the same custom carrier board across several products.

 See our off-the-shelf options here: